Ashford, Surrey: Churches

 The present Church of England parish church of St Matthew in Church Road was built in 1856–58 with financial help from the Welsh School.
 It was sited some yards west of Ashford's earlier parish church of St Michael, parts of which were Norman.
 St Michael's was demolished, but internal monuments and a 12th-century arch from it were incorporated into St Matthew's.
 William Butterfield designed St Matthew's in a Gothic Revival style.
 The tower was not completed until 1865.

 St Hilda's parish church at the junction of Stanwell and Woodthorpe Roads was founded as a daughter church of St Matthew's to serve the rapidly expanding community around the railway station.
 Construction started in 1912 and most of the church was built in the first few years, but the chancel and some other parts were not completed until 1928.
 St Hilda's original design included a spire that would have been one of the most significant landmarks in the area, but it was never built.
 St Hilda's was initially a conventual district of St Matthew's parish, but is now a separate ecclesiastical parish.
 The easternmost parts of Ashford Common are in the parish of St Saviour's, Sunbury.

 The Roman Catholic Church of St Michael in Fordbridge Road was begun in 1927 and the uncompleted building was consecrated in 1928.
 It was designed by Sir Giles Gilbert Scott in a Romanesque Revival style.
 Building continued in 1938, but the tower was not completed until 1960.

 Ashford has two Methodist churches: one on Clarendon Road and the other in Ashford Common on Feltham hill Road.

 There is a Congregational church in Clarendon Road.

 The Salvation Army has a citadel in Woodthorpe Road.

 Economy

 The main street, Church Road, has local businesses, including Co-op, Tesco Express, Costa Coffee, Sainsbury's, several estate agents, three funeral directors, and several places to eat.
-Church Road is also home to the Ashford campus of Brooklands College (formerly Spelthorne College), Ashford Library and a prominent World War I memorial.
+Church Road is also home to Ashford Library and a prominent World War I memorial.

 Ashford, in common with most of London suburbia, has very low unemployment rates.
 A great deal of local employment is directly related to Heathrow Airport.
 BP International is another major employer.
 Many other residents work in London or in the Thames Valley.

-Main dealers of Ford, Citroën and formerly Suzuki are along the town's outlying dual carriageway roads.
+The town previously had multiple high street banks including Barclays, HSBC, Lloyds and Santander, however all of these have since closed.
+The Barclays branch located on Church Road was the site of an attempted robbery in June 2010, when a man armed with an imitation gun and a fake bomb took multiple hostages, demanding £800,000 and a helicopter.
+All of the hostages were either released or escaped before the perpetrator surrendered to police.